Campaigns to influence voting behavior in Uttar Pradesh, India

 Researchers, together with local NGO Sarathi, evaluated two voter mobilization campaigns during the 2007 Uttar Pradesh elections.
-A first campaign examined how voters in rural areas would respond to messages urging them to not vote on caste lines but to vote for development.
+In the first campaign, researchers examined how voters in rural areas would respond to messages urging them to not vote on caste lines but to vote for development.
 The second campaign involved distributing messages about the corrupt practices of politicians and urged them to vote for clean politicians so development funds could be well spent.
 These campaigns were conducted in villages through meetings and the core campaign messages were delivered through puppet shows and posters.

 Caste Campaign: In rural UP, the message that people should not simply vote along caste lines significantly changed voter behavior.
 First, voter turnout increased by 9 percent.
 Further, survey data collected by the Center for the Study of Developing Societies showed that the likelihood that an individual would vote for the party which represented their caste decreased by 10 percent in villages which received this campaign compared to the control group.
 Finally, this reduction in caste-based voting was also accompanied by a 50 percent reduction in the vote share of candidates facing heinous criminal charges.
 In fact, the entire reduction in caste-preferred voting came from a move away from voting for candidates facing heinous criminal charges.